Undergraduate Studies

 Introduction to Criminal Justice

 This module is aimed at equipping students with the fundamental knowledge, theories, principles and practices of Criminal Justice.
-With a focus on defining key concepts related to Criminal justice and also providing a historical overview of the development of Criminal Justice in South Africa.
+With a focus on defining key concepts related to Criminal justice and providing a historical overview of the development of Criminal Justice in South Africa.
 Policing and the court system of South Africa are also evaluated, focusing on the accountability of police, corruption, brutality and their vulnerability in the line of duty as well as the court proceedings, key role players, judicial decisions and sentencing trends within the South African context.
 The module also focuses on assessing the current situation in South African correctional centres and evaluating alternative sentencing options aimed at combating challenges such as overcrowding commonly experienced in correctional centres.

 CRIM 2614